stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 When I looked up from my half-stupefied reading and note-taking the morning sun was high in the heavens.
-The electric bulb was still burning, but such things of the real world&mdash;the modern outer world&mdash;were far from my whirling brain.
-I knew I was in my room at Clyde Compton&rsquo;s at Binger&mdash;but upon what monstrous vista had I stumbled?
+The electric bulb was still burning, but such things of the real world--the modern outer world--were far from my whirling brain.
+I knew I was in my room at Clyde Compton's at Binger--but upon what monstrous vista had I stumbled?
 Was this thing a hoax or a chronicle of madness?
 If a hoax, was it a jest of the sixteenth century or of today?
-The manuscript&rsquo;s age looked appallingly genuine to my not wholly unpracticed eyes, and the problem presented by the strange metal cylinder I dared not even think about.
+The manuscript's age looked appallingly genuine to my not wholly unpracticed eyes, and the problem presented by the strange metal cylinder I dared not even think about.

-  Moreover, what a monstrously exact explanation it gave of all the baffling phenomena of the mound&mdash;of the seemingly meaningless and paradoxical actions of diurnal and nocturnal ghosts, and of the queer cases of madness and disappearance!
-It was even an accursedly plausible   explanation&mdash;evilly   consistent  &mdash;if one could adopt the incredible.
+  Moreover, what a monstrously exact explanation it gave of all the baffling phenomena of the mound--of the seemingly meaningless and paradoxical actions of diurnal and nocturnal ghosts, and of the queer cases of madness and disappearance!
+It was even an accursedly plausible   explanation--evilly   consistent  --if one could adopt the incredible.
 It must be a shocking hoax devised by someone who knew all the lore of the mound.
 There was even a hint of social satire in the account of that unbelievable nether world of horror and decay.
-Surely this was the clever forgery of some learned cynic&mdash;something like the leaden crosses in New Mexico, which a jester once planted and pretended to discover as a relique of some forgotten Dark Age colony from Europe.
+Surely this was the clever forgery of some learned cynic--something like the leaden crosses in New Mexico, which a jester once planted and pretended to discover as a relique of some forgotten Dark Age colony from Europe.

   Upon going down to breakfast I hardly knew what to tell Compton and his mother, as well as the curious callers who had already begun to arrive.
-Still in a daze, I cut the Gordian Knot by giving a few points from the notes I had made, and mumbling my belief that the thing was a subtle and ingenious fraud left there by some previous explorer of the mound&mdash;a belief in which everybody seemed to concur when told of the substance of the manuscript.
-It is curious how all that breakfast group&mdash;and all the others in Binger to whom the discussion was repeated&mdash;seemed to find a great clearing of the atmosphere in the notion that somebody was playing a joke on somebody.
+Still in a daze, I cut the Gordian Knot by giving a few points from the notes I had made, and mumbling my belief that the thing was a subtle and ingenious fraud left there by some previous explorer of the mound--a belief in which everybody seemed to concur when told of the substance of the manuscript.
+It is curious how all that breakfast group--and all the others in Binger to whom the discussion was repeated--seemed to find a great clearing of the atmosphere in the notion that somebody was playing a joke on somebody.
 For the time we all forgot that the known, recent history of the mound presented mysteries as strange as any in the manuscript, and as far from acceptable solution as ever.

   The fears and doubts began to return when I asked for volunteers to visit the mound with me.
-I wanted a larger excavating party&mdash;but the idea of going to that uncomfortable place seemed no more attractive to the people of Binger than it had seemed on the previous day.
+I wanted a larger excavating party--but the idea of going to that uncomfortable place seemed no more attractive to the people of Binger than it had seemed on the previous day.
 I myself felt a mounting horror upon looking toward the mound and glimpsing the moving speck which I knew was the daylight sentinel; for in spite of all my scepticism the morbidities of that manuscript stuck by me and gave everything connected with the place a new and monstrous significance.
 I absolutely lacked the resolution to look at the moving speck with my binoculars.
-Instead, I set out with the kind of bravado we display in nightmares&mdash;when, knowing we are dreaming, we plunge desperately into still thicker horrors, for the sake of having the whole thing over the sooner.
+Instead, I set out with the kind of bravado we display in nightmares--when, knowing we are dreaming, we plunge desperately into still thicker horrors, for the sake of having the whole thing over the sooner.
 My pick and shovel were already out there, so I had only my handbag of smaller paraphernalia to take.
 Into this I put the strange cylinder and its contents, feeling vaguely that I might possibly find something worth checking up with some part of the green-lettered Spanish text.
-Even a clever hoax might be founded on some actual attribute of the mound which a former explorer had discovered&mdash;and that magnetic metal was damnably odd!
-Grey Eagle&rsquo;s cryptic talisman still hung from its leathern cord around my neck.
+Even a clever hoax might be founded on some actual attribute of the mound which a former explorer had discovered--and that magnetic metal was damnably odd!
+Grey Eagle's cryptic talisman still hung from its leathern cord around my neck.

   I did not look very sharply at the mound as I walked toward it, but when I